AI Granny ‘Daisy’ fools scam-callers by sounding human-like

 Telephone scammers could soon find their work cut out for them, thanks to a new AI innovation that aims to keep them on the phone talking to an artificial ‘granny’.

-71% of Brits have tried to bait scammers but most said they did not want to waste time, AI Granny becomes a good alternative.
+A study shows that Brits have tried to bait scammers, but most said they did not want to waste their time.
+AI Granny becomes a good alternative.

 “With scammers operating fulltime call centres specifically to target Brits, we’re urging everyone to remain vigilant and help play their part in stopping fraud by forwarding on dodgy calls and texts to 7726 for free.”